oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * IM value is an IPv6 address as defined in [RFC 8200](#rfc8200).
 * IM value is an IPv4 address and a prefix length as specified in Section 3.1 of [RFC 4632](#rfc4632).
 * IM value is an IPv6 address and a prefix length as specified in Section 2.3 of [RFC 4291](#rfc4291).

+### 3.2.4 Syntactic Sugar
+JADN includes several options that make type definitions more compact or to support the [DRY](#dry) software design principle:
+* Field Multiplicity -> Explicit ArrayOf
+* Derived Enumerated -> Explicit Enumerated
+* MapOf with Enumerated key -> Explicit Map

+*Description of expansion to aid understanding, and within validator implementations to reduce code complexity.*

 # 4 Serialization
 Serialization rules define how to represent an instance of a type using a specific data format.
 Several serialization formats are defined here.
 Other documents may define additional serialization formats by specifying an unambiguous representation of each JADN type.